falayet/OSMM-Styling/README.md

 ## Quickstart

 A toolbox is included in this repository and can be used to run the tool.
 Download the repository zip file and extract it to disk.
-Then add the toolbox to the ArcTollbox list so it can be run.
+Then add the toolbox to the ArcToolbox list so it can be run.
+(If you are using a version of ArcGIS for Desktop older than 10.3 then please use the OSMMStyle101 toolbox.)

 The style tool takes 3 parameters: